robots-on-farms-header.jpg

 But robots can't harvest all crops.
 Mechanical harvesting is best suited for crops that won’t be damaged easily (like almonds) or where bruising might not matter, like tomatoes for sauce.
 But supermarkets have extremely high standards for fresh produce, so more sophisticated agro robots are needed to harvest crops that require a gentle touch.

-Read why agro robots still need humans to function.
+Find out why agro-robots still need humans to function

 Machine Vision: Agro Robots Need To “See”